v4sud3v/Pokemon_Game/README.md

-Pokémon Battle Simulator (C++)
+# Pokémon Battle Simulator (C++)

 A simple command-line Pokémon-style battle game built in C++.
-Two Pokémon take turns using moves like Attack, Heal, and Defend until one of them faints.
+Two Pokémon take turns using moves like **Attack**, **Heal**, and **Defend** until one of them faints.

-The goal of this project is to practice basic C++, OOP concepts, and game logic, while keeping the gameplay fun and easy to follow.
+---

-🧩 How the Game Works
+## 🧩 How the Game Works

-Each Pokémon starts with a name, maximum HP, attack power, and defense value.
+- Each Pokémon has:
+  - Name
+  - Max HP
+  - Current HP
+  - Attack power
+  - Defense value

-Each turn, the player chooses one of three moves:
+- Each turn, the player chooses one of three moves:

-Attack → deals damage (with a 10% chance to land a critical hit for double damage)
+  - **Attack** – deals damage (10% chance for a critical hit that does double damage)

-Heal → restores some HP (cannot exceed max HP)
+  - **Heal** – restores HP up to the Pokémon's max

-Defend → reduces the next incoming attack
+  - **Defend** – reduces the damage of the next attack received

-The opponent Pokémon picks a random move each turn.
+- The enemy Pokémon picks moves randomly.

-The battle continues until one Pokémon’s HP reaches zero and faints.
+- The fight continues until one Pokémon’s HP hits zero.

-The game announces the winner at the end.
+- The surviving Pokémon is declared the winner.

+---

-🎯 Project Purpose
+## 🎯 Project Purpose

-This project is meant to strengthen:
+This project was created to practice:

-C++ fundamentals
+- C++ fundamentals

-Object-oriented programming
+- Object-oriented programming

-Thinking in terms of game flow and state
+- Simple game logic and turn-based mechanics

-Designing simple systems from scratch
+- Designing small systems from scratch

+---

-🕹️ Status
+## 🕹️ Status

-This is a small learning project, made for fun and for practicing how to write clean and understandable C++ code while building a simple turn-based battle system.
+A small, fun learning project focused on gameplay rather than complexity.
+Designed to help build confidence in writing C++ code independently.